Notes on Gravitational Physics: Supplement: Inferring the Minkowski metric from observer independence of the speed of light.

 The experiment compares a time interval $\Delta t_B$ measured by Bob's synchronized clocks to proper time $\Delta \tau = \Delta t_A$ measured by Alice's single clock that moves past them at speed $v$.
 Bob's clocks are at rest relative to the ground.
 The experiment shows that the time measured on Bob's clocks is longer than the time measured on Alice's clock by the factor $\gamma = 1/\sqrt{1-v^2/c^2}$.

 In the experiment, Alice's clock is on the floor of a train of height $\ell$ that moves relative to Bob at speed $v$.
 A light signal from Alice's clock bounces off the ceiling and returns to her clock, traveling vertically as seen by Alice.
-Alice's clock thus reads a roundtrip time $2\Delta \tau = 2\ell/c$. \footnote{We are looking at the roundtrip path of the photon instead of just the path from floor to ceiling because the comparison is between a single clock that moves relative to a set of synchronized clocks.
+Alice's clock thus reads a roundtrip time $2\Delta \tau = 2\ell/c$. \footnote{We are looking at the roundtrip path of the photon instead of just the path from floor to ceiling because the comparison is between a single clock and a set of synchronized clocks, with the single clock moving relative to the synchronized clocks.
 To directly measure the time for a photon to travel from floor to ceiling, Alice would need to synchronize a clock on the ceiling with her ground clock.}

 Bob sees the light travel along diagonal paths, starting from his ground clock at $t_B$, bouncing off the ceiling, and meeting a synchronized clock when that clock reads time $t_B + 2\Delta t_B$.
 By the Pythagorean theorem, the total distance traveled is $2\sqrt{\ell^2+v^2 \Delta t_B^2} = 2\sqrt{c^2 \Delta \tau^2+ v^2 \Delta t_B^2}$. \ \ Because Bob must measure a speed $c$, that distance is $2c\Delta t_B$: